Grumlen/Notes/CSS3-Missing-Manual.md

 Be careful about box sizing to prevent float drop, which is when a float seems to inexplicably drop below content that it should be next to.

-#Chapter 14
+##Chapter 14

 Responsive Web Design (RWD) is a series of html and css techniques that allow a site to automatically adjust its layout depending on the device being used to access it.
-To prevent phone zooming with RWD use &lt;meta name="viewport" content"width=device-width"&gt; in html OR @viewport {width=device-width;} in css.
+To prevent phone zooming with RWD use &lt;meta name="viewport" content="width=device-width"&gt; in html OR @viewport {width=device-width;} in css.

 Good changes to make based on device are: # of columns, flexible widths, white space, font sizes, navigation menus, and background images.
 It can also help to cut some content from a page when being viewed on a small device.

 To make a media query in html, you use the media attribute inside a link element.
 The format is: media="(dimension:Xpx)" where X is a number and dimension can be min-width, width, or max-width.
 Use "and" to connect multiple media queries to create a width range.
 You can import an external CSS file using @import url(URL) (dimension:Xpx); or by using @media (dimension:Xpx) {} with all of the styling done in the declaration block.

 The width: and max-width: properties can be used to easily create automatically sizing boxes, but be sure to set box-sizing to border-box first.

+##Chapter 15

+Four positioning values: Absolute (removes from flow, position from top, left, bottom, and/or right), Relative (same as absolute except not removed from flow), Fixed (locks position on screen regardless of scrolling), and Static (default).
+When using anything other than static, it will default to the top-left corner unless you specify its position.

+Both absolute and relative position are always relative to the parent box.
+Use relative divs inside of absolute divs to aid in layout.

+To hide an element, use "display: none" or "visibility: hidden" or "opacity: 0".
+Combined with :hover you can use this to display captions when a user mouses over an image.

+Fixed positioning is useful if you want to keep certain elements always on the screen in the same place, such a a company logo or navigation bar, but be sure to position other elements with margins to prevent overlap.

+##Chapter 16

+Use comments to denote the purpose of declarations so that you can easily identify what you were doing at a later point.
+Name your classes and IDs clearly so it is obvious what they are, focusing on purpose rather than appearance or position as those may change later.
+Use multiple classes for to be able to apply styling selectively and avoid re-typing css code that appears already in your code.

+In the CSS file determine a standard way to organize your styles, either by related content or by purpose, and use comments to separate and name them.
+You can also create multiple CSS files each with a specific purpose to prevent a single CSS file from becoming huge and unwieldly.
+Then simply use a singe CSS file that imports each of the other CSS files.

+To help your site look the same in all browsers, it can be helpful to "zero-out" the default formatting.
+This can include removing padding and margins, applying consistent font styles, making everything display as a block by default, setting a consistent line height, customizing tables, removing borders from linked images, setting consistent list formatting, and removing quote marks from around quoted material.

+Use descendent selectors when appropriate instead of creating a class for every element.
+Use a div wrapper for major content areas with a class applied, then use descendent selectors to find elements within that div.
+Applying a class to the body tag can allow you to customize content by page easily using descendent selectors.

+You may also need to create specific css styles for Internet Explorer versions using: &lt;!--[if IE X]&gt; html code &lt;![endif]&gt; where X is the IE version, and removed if applying to all versions of IE.